Classical realism (international relations): Thucydides

-Thucydides was an ancient Athenian historian (460bc to 400bc).
-Thucydides works contains significant parallels with the writings of classical Realists.
+Thucydides was an ancient Athenian historian (460BC to 400BC).
+Thucydides works contains significant parallels with the writings of classical realists.
 In the Melian Dialogue, Thucydides critiques moralistic arguments made by states by arguing that it is instead self-interest and state power which motivate states and that idealistic arguments disguise this.
 His writings have been a significant topic for debate in the international relations field.
 Scholarly interest in Thucydides peaked during the Cold War as International Relations scholars made comparisons between the bi-polarity of the US and Russia and his account of the conflict between Athens and Sparta.
 Rusten describes Thucydides influence on international relations as "after the Second World War, Thucydides was read by many American opinion-makers (and by those academics who taught them) as a prototypical cold war policy analyst."

 Niccolo Machiavelli

 Niccolò Machiavelli was a political theorist and diplomat in the Republic of Florence (1469-1527).
 His work diverged from the traditions of political theory during his time.

-In his text the Prince he advocated for a separation of morals and politics whilst, at the time political theory was heavily influenced by religious ideals.
-Machiavelli also argues that people should view things as they are, not how they should be, and justified the use of power as a means of achieving an end.
+In his text The Prince, he argued that a prince may have to diverge from moral conduct in order to survive politically and protect his regime.
+Machiavelli's view that acquiring a state and maintaining it requires evil means has been seen as one of the more notable aspects of his thought.
 Machiavelli's writings have been prominent in western political science and this has extended to the international relations field where his writings have been the source of liberal and realist debate.